-3D printing and related digital manufacturing capabilities to support the translation of new technologies in biosensors and medical devices from lab bench to human testing.
+3D printing to support new technologies in biosensors and medical devices

 This facility conducts research using live animal imaging technologies.
 Equipment is capable of fluorescence and luminescence imaging independent of or concurrent with CT imaging.